 The Company's assets consist of equity shares in companies listed on recognised stock exchanges and in most circumstances are realisable within a short timescale.
-The Board has reviewed the results of stress testing prepared by the Manager in relation to the ability of the assets to be realised in the current market environment.

 The Company does not have a fixed life.
 However, under the articles of association, if, in the 90 days preceding the Company's financial year-end (31 March), the Ordinary shares have been trading, on average, at a discount in excess of 10% to the underlying NAV over the same period, notice will be given of an ordinary resolution to be proposed at the following AGM to approve the continuation of the Company.
-In the 90 days to 31 March 2020, the Ordinary shares traded at an average discount of 10.4% to the underlying NAV and therefore exceeded the 10% limit defined in the articles.
+In the 90 days to 31 March 2019, the Ordinary shares traded at an average discount of 9.4% to the underlying NAV.
+Accordingly, no resolution on the continuation of the Company will be put to the Company's shareholders at the Annual General Meeting.